Sheep Crossing: A Medieval Trek in Spain

 "The merino sheep is built for the trashumancia: they're the breed that was doing it back in the Middle Ages," says Isidoro Campos, spokesman for the organization that certifies the area's highly regarded artisanal cheeses, called Torta de la Serena.
 "We want to revive the practice in part because we think it will make better cheese."
 (See pictures of Spain's madcap tomato festival.)

 On June 13, with their own pastures already drying up from the summer heat, 2,200 sheep owned by farmer and cheesemaker Ricardo Quintana left Extremadura and began walking to the cooler, greener north.
 Along the way, volunteer shepherds joined the flock, tagging along for a few hours or days and helping to keep ovine order.
 When the herd finally arrived in Tolbaños de Arriba, 370 miles (600 km) away in the province of Burgos, on July 19, it was greeted by the entire town, which turned out to celebrate the return of the trashumancia.
 "When we were growing up, the herds always came through here," said Begoña Diez at the time.
 "Our parents and grandparents, their whole economy depended on sheep."
+The farmers involved are already seeing the benefits of the trashumancia.
+The lambs born to this herd, says Primitivo Rodríguez, who has worked as a shepherd all his life, are bigger and healthier than any he's ever seen.
+"And the cheese is going to pick up all the flavors of the grass and herbs the animals have eaten along the way."
+(Read "The Fine Art of Sheep-Shearing.")

 There are also environmental advantages.
 The trashumancia has always been a way for shepherds to raise their livestock on pasture year round, even in seasonally dry areas, without having to resort to feed, which is both more expensive for the farmer and less beneficial for the animal's health.
 But conservationist Jesús Garzón, a leading proponent of the trashumancia, also sees it as an important means of preserving biodiversity.
 "The migration of herds north in summer and south in winter is ancient," he says.
 "And the entire Iberian ecosystem is adapted to it.
 As the herds move, they help spread plant seeds.
 And if pasture isn't grazed upon, it dries up and becomes a hazard, rather than a benefit."
 (Comment on this story.)